ansha1/Hygieia-LaunchLocal/README.md

 * HYGIEIA_BASE: Directory where Hygieia repository has been cloned.
 Default: C:\Hygieia
 * GIT_BASE: Installation directory for Git client.
 Default: c:\program files\git
-* HYGIEIA\_JAVA\_DEBUG\_PORT: If set, it will launch the java services listening each one into its debug port.
+* HYGIEIA\_JAVA\_DEBUG: If set to true, it will launch the java services listening each one into its debug port.
 Default: empty (no debug)

-If HYGIEIA\_JAVA\_DEBUG\_PORT is set to true, every collector will be launched listening to a certain debug port:
+If HYGIEIA\_JAVA\_DEBUG is set to true, every collector will be launched listening to a certain debug port:

 * API: 45001
 * gitlab-ci: 45002
 * gitlab: 45003
+* jenkins: 45004